-Through this project we seek to determine best practice communication to enhance patient involvement and shared decision making in consent discussions for patients considering dialysis as a potential treatment and patients already receiving dialysis treatment.
+Through this project, we seek to determine best practice communication to enhance patient involvement and shared decision-making in consent discussions for patients considering dialysis as a potential treatment, as well as for patients already receiving dialysis treatment.

-To this end we will capture clinician and patient perspectives in interviews, and collect and analyse authentic interactions between clinicians and patients.
-We will conduct a detailed analysis of clinicians' and patients’ views at different stages of dialysis and a linguistic analysis of communication practices in the educational sessions, consultations and during dialysis.
+To this end we captured clinician and patient perspectives in interviews, and collect and analyse authentic interactions between clinicians and patients.
+We will conduct a detailed analysis of clinicians' and patients’ views at different stages of dialysis, and a linguistic analysis of communication practices in educational sessions, consultations and during dialysis.

-Findings from this translational research project will inform the development of evidence-based policies, guidelines and practical communication strategies to help achieve more effective and collaborative education and decision-making, and to develop more rigorous, and valid consent procedures for dialysis.
+Findings from this translational research project will inform the development of evidence-based policies, guidelines and practical communication strategies to help achieve more effective and collaborative education and decision-making, and to develop more rigorous and valid consent procedures for dialysis.

 The data for this project was collected from September 2020 to February 2021.
 Preliminary analyses and a draft report including suggestions for improvement have been prepared in collaborative discussion with the clinicians from the Renal Outpatients Clinic at the Canberra Hospital.